 How to Get the Most Out of Your Back-to-School Budget

 When summer is about half over, parents can't help but think about back-to-school shopping.
 For many families, buying school supplies, clothes and gear for school is their single biggest expense when it comes to spending on their kids.
 Buying new school supplies, backpacks, lunch boxes, shoes, clothing and electronics can quickly become very expensive.
-Here are tips to help you get the most out of your back-to-school budget:
+Here are smart back to school shopping tips to help you get the most out of your back-to-school budget:

 Take Stock of What You Have and Determine What You Need

 Contact your child’s school or teacher to find out:

 - What school supplies will your child need